 They source this out to a company that specializes in composite materials and already create hockey sticks for some of the major brands.
 Therefore the product is being built using leading edge composite hockey stick technology, then passed along to a company that is the worldwide leader in Nanovate technology.
-In other words its legit!

-So its a regular composite hockey stick with an added application of a metallic coating?
+So it's a regular composite hockey stick with an added application of a metallic coating?

 No, these two companies are working back and forth to create a stick that is as durable as possible.
 As such they have increased the thickness of the shaft (as they do with Pro Stocks) and have been trying different things with the blade throughout the prototype stage.
 The Nano-Nickel coating is only one of the things they are doing to create a stick that can withstand the pressures of the high performance game.